About the area

 Enjoy in a green environment

-In 2019, the municipality of Beesel -located in the south of the Netherlands- for the first time host city For the Long Course Weekend Holland Beesel.
+In 2019, the municipality of Beesel -located in the south of the Netherlands- was for the first time host city For the Long Course Weekend Holland Beesel.
 A unique sporting event, exclusive in the Benelux.
 In Beesel, Germany and Belgium are never far away.
 Wedged between the Maas and the German border, Beesel forms a green buffer between the cities of Venlo and Roermond and the German Brüggen.
 There are many beautiful nature reserves, places where residents and tourists and certainly also the participants of the Long Course Weekend and its visitors can enjoy the peace of the beautiful flora and fauna.
 In 2014, Beesel won the title 'greenest cap in the Netherlands' and silver in the European Green competition in 2015.
 The Dragon in the banner makes Beesel just a little different.

 Long Course Weekend Holland Beesel is a unique opportunity for swimmers, cyclists and runners from various countries to enjoy the green surroundings of Beesel.
 Where better than here in Limburg?
 The Dutches most cross-border province. it's only logical that Long Course Weekend Holland Beesel also does Germany.
 A large part of the bike trail is about German territory.